 In the Classroom

-PhD — Beginning in fall, 2020, the CU Boulder Physics PhD program will offer a Quantum Science track for Physics students who meet the prerequisite requirements.
+PhD — The CU Boulder Physics PhD program offers a Quantum Information Science track for Physics students who meet the prerequisite requirements.
 In parallel, the University of New Mexico, a Q-SEnSE Partner, is designing an interdisciplinary program in which select Physics and Engineering students progress jointly in advanced studies of quantum in both disciplines.

 Professional Masters —The College of Engineering and Applied Science at CU Boulder, in collaboration with the CU Physics Department, is developing a Professional Masters program with stackable credentials and distance learning options.
 The first offerings are scheduled for spring, 2021.